huggingface/optimum-habana/README.md

 ![](https://github.com/huggingface/optimum-habana/blob/main/readme_logo.png)

-# Optimum for Intel:registered: Gaudi:registered: Accelerator
+# Optimum for Intel® Gaudi® Accelerator

-🤗 Optimum for Intel:registered: Gaudi:registered: accelerator is the interface between the 🤗 Transformers and Diffusers libraries and [Intel Gaudi AI accelerator (HPU)](https://docs.habana.ai/en/latest/index.html).
+🤗 Optimum for Intel® Gaudi® accelerator is the interface between the 🤗 Transformers and Diffusers libraries and [Intel Gaudi AI accelerator (HPU)](https://docs.habana.ai/en/latest/index.html).
 It provides a set of tools enabling easy model loading, training and inference on single- and multi-HPU settings for different downstream tasks.
 The list of officially validated models and tasks is available [here](https://github.com/huggingface/optimum-habana#validated-models).
-Users can try other of the thousands of Hugging Face models on Intel:registered: Gaudi accelerators and tasks with only few changes.
+Users can try other of the thousands of Hugging Face models on Intel® Gaudi accelerators and tasks with only few changes.

-## What is a Intel:registered: Gaudi:registered: AI accelerator (HPU)?
+## What is a Intel® Gaudi® AI accelerator (HPU)?

 HPUs offer fast model training and inference as well as a great price-performance ratio.
-Check out [this blog post about BLOOM inference](https://huggingface.co/blog/habana-gaudi-2-bloom) and [this article benchmarking Intel:registered: Gaudi:registered: accelerator Gaudi2 versus Nvidia A100 GPUs for BridgeTower training](https://huggingface.co/blog/bridgetower) for concrete examples.
+Check out [this blog post about BLOOM inference](https://huggingface.co/blog/habana-gaudi-2-bloom) and [this article benchmarking Intel® Gaudi® accelerator Gaudi2 versus Nvidia A100 GPUs for BridgeTower training](https://huggingface.co/blog/bridgetower) for concrete examples.

 ## Install the library and get example scripts